wolfSSL/wolfssl-nginx/README.md

 sudo make install
 ```

-Now, you can continue on with the instructions for building nginx above.
+Now, you can continue on with the instructions for building nginx above, but also apply the nginx-1.21.4-pq.patch patch.

 Now that all the software is built and installed, you will need to add a section in the nginx.conf file to enable TLS 1.3 and use the correct certificates.
 Edit `/usr/local/nginx/conf/nginx.conf`.
 Nginx's install process should have put a default version there.
 Search for the section with the title `HTTPS server` and replace that section with the following: